Pronunciation of 'Thoracotomy'

 English (United States)

-A surgical procedure involving an incision into the chest wall, often performed to access organs such as the lungs or heart.
+A surgical procedure involving an incision into the chest wall to access thoracic organs.